This post contains affiliate links.

 It can be a little tricky to prepare, so we’re covering how to cook broccoli the right way in this post.
 And don’t forget the stalks!
 We also have some tips on how to make use of the edible broccoli bottoms for a zero-waste approach to cooking this delicious green veggie.

-For more information on what broccoli is, types of broccoli, and nutrition facts, pop on over to our broccoli 101 post.
+For more information on broccoli, its types, and nutrition facts, visit our broccoli 101 post.

 How to cook broccoli